bsteen/terrible-wordle-solver/README.md

 # terrible-wordle-solver
 My terrible attempt at a Wordle solver
-- 1st Argument: green letters (correcly guessed letters) and unknown letters (?)
+- 1st Argument: green letters (correctly guessed letters) and unknown letters (?)
 - 2nd Argument: incorrect letters guessed, in any order (enter `""` if there are none)
 - 3rd Argument: yellow letters, in any order (letters you know are in the word, but don't know the position; enter `""` if there are none)
 - Wordle dictionary must be provide in text file named `wordle-dict.txt`